Murder of Mary-Ann Leneghan: Incident

 In early April 2005, Adrian "Redz" Thomas, a drug dealer and violent criminal from Battersea, used a pseudonym to rent a flat on Reading's Oxford Road near Reading West railway station.
 In mid April, Thomas was the victim of an assault in the flat, and was robbed of money, personal possessions, and drugs.
 He also sustained knife wounds that required hospital treatment, but did not report the incident to the police.
 Thomas believed that either Leneghan or her friend, with both of whom he was acquainted, had set him up for the attack.
 He alleged that the girls had left a door open allowing his attackers access to his property.
 Around this time, Leneghan's friend's house was the target of an arson attack.

 Thomas went back to London and returned to Reading on 6 May with five other men.
-Between 22:00 and 23:00, 16-year-old Leneghan and her 18-year-old friend were in a third girl's Renault Clio at the disused Wallingford Arms pub when they were kidnapped by Thomas and a group of five other men—Michael Johnson, brothers Joshua and Jamaile Morally, Indrit Krasniqi, and Llewellyn Adams.
+Between 22:00 and 23:00 BST, 16-year-old Leneghan and her 18-year-old friend were in a third girl's Renault Clio at the disused Wallingford Arms pub when they were kidnapped by Thomas and a group of five other men—Michael Johnson, brothers Joshua and Jamaile Morally, Indrit Krasniqi, and Llewellyn Adams.
 From the pub, the girls were taken to a Nissan car parked near the Wickes store on Weldale Street, approximately 200 yd from the pub.
 The Nissan had been purchased by Adams, the gang's driver, in the preceding few days.
-The girls were forced into the car boot and driven approximately 1 mi to the Abbey House Hotel, a guesthouse off the Oxford Road.
+The girls were forced into the car boot and driven approximately 1 mi to the Abbey House Hotel, a guesthouse in West Reading.
 At 01:00 on 7 May, the hotel's night manager let an annexed double room to two men who he recognised and did not see them again.
 The group's car was parked in the hotel's car park at the rear of the premises, which allowed the rest of the gang and the girls to enter the hotel room without passing the reception desk and night manager.

 At the hotel, the girls were raped, drugged, scalded and beaten for several hours.
 At some point between 03:00 and 05:00, the girls were driven around Reading before they were taken to Prospect Park, some 0.5 mi west of the hotel.
 Here, Leneghan was repeatedly stabbed with a flick knife, sustaining 40 wounds including a punctured lung.
 Pathologist Vesna Djurovic noted that only one of the injuries, a 3 in neck wound, was fatal.
 Leneghan's friend was then stabbed before being shot in the head with a home-made bullet; she survived her injuries.
 After an indeterminate period of time, Leneghan's friend regained consciousness; Leneghan was heard to still be breathing.
-Her friend made her way to the adjacent Tilehurst Road where she was found by a commuter on foot who placed a 999 call.
-Police found Leneghan's body at approximately 05:30; The Telegraph reported that by the time police had discovered her, Leneghan had been dead 15 minutes.
+Her friend made her way to the adjacent Tilehurst Road where she was found by a member of the public who placed a 999 call.
+The Telegraph reported that Leneghan died approximately 15 minutes before police found her body at 05:30.